Diana Organ: Early life

 Her father was Finance Controller of GKN.
 She went to the independent Edgbaston Church of England College for Girls in Edgbaston, Birmingham (which became the co-ed St. Georges School, Birmingham in 1999).
 At (then all female) St Hugh's College, Oxford, she gained a BA in Geography in 1973.
 At the School of Education at the University of Bath, she gained a PGCE in 1974.
 From Bristol Polytechnic in 1981, she gained a Diploma in Special Education.

-From 1974 to 1977, she was an assistant special needs teacher.
+From 1974 to 1977, she was an assistant special education teacher.
 She was deputy head of St Germans primary school near Saltash, Cornwall from 1977 to 1979.
 From 1979 to 1982, she was Head of a Special Needs Unit in Somerset.
 She worked on supply in special schools in Somerset from 1982 to 1988.
 She was an assistant English teacher in Somerset from 1988 to 1992.
 She worked as a political researcher for Oxfordshire County Council from 1992 to 1995.